 For as long as there have been sports, people have wagered on those sports.
 Despite its quasi-legal status in much of the world, sports betting is a multi-billion dollar a year industry.
 People from all around the world wager on sports such as football, soccer, baseball, hockey and many more.

-Sportsbooks are growing in popularity amongst the recreational and professional bettor alike.
-Whether its just a friendly wager between friends or a serious investment made with a bookmaker, adding a little real money on the line can add excitement to watching live sporting events.
+Whether its just a friendly wager between friends or a serious investment made at a betting website, adding a little real money on the line can add excitement to watching live sporting events.

 Best Sports Betting Sites